TRY OUR FREE APP

 1. KDP Print

 KDP Print is Amazon’s own print-on-demand service for indie authors, operating through its Kindle Direct Publishing platform.
-Printing a book on Amazon is straightforward, and since most authors opt to self-publish on Amazon through KDP anyway, it's pretty convenient to use the same platform.
+Printing a book on Amazon is straightforward, and since most authors opt to self-publish on Amazon through KDP anyway, it's pretty convenient to use the same platform for both.

 Landing page of KDP print